JohnRoach/kafka-tester/README.md

 # KafkaTester

-This cool tool will send a message to a kafka topic and see if it can read it.
+This cool tool will send a message to a kafka topic and see if it can read it.ohn